-In some of the first articles on this website we told you how we experienced our first time nude among others and how we accidentally landed on a nudist campground.
+In some of the first articles on this website we told you how our first nudist experience and how we accidentally went to a nudist campging.
 This is pretty much how we rolled into it.
-At the time we didn’t ask ourselves too many questions about this, it was what it was, and we enjoyed it.
+At the time we didn’t ask ourselves too many questions about this.
+It was what it was, we had found an alternative lifestyle, a nude lifestyle, and we enjoyed it.
 Only later, after talking to several other nudists and after reading about it on the web, it occurred to us that we were actually pretty lucky because we were born in a country where nudism is quite accepted and because we both stepped into it together.
-We hear so many stories where one partner really had to convince the other to give it a shot, sometimes resulting in a life long nudist couple but other times the answer would remain a plain “No” and so there was one more closet nudist.
+We hear so many stories where one partner really had to convince the other to give nudism a try, sometimes resulting in a life long nudist couple but other times the answer would remain a plain “No” and so there was one more closet nudist.
 Or worse.

-And they don’t want to hear the stories about how we accidentally rolled into it, they want to know why we stuck to it, why we got interested in it, to such an extend that we even started writing about it.
+And they don’t want to hear the stories about how we accidentally rolled into it, they want to know why we stuck to it, why we got interested in nudism, to such an extend that we even started blogging about our naked lifestyle.

 We were both born in middle class families in small town Belgium. (no, we’re not going to bore you with all details of our life, this is just an introduction, please sit through it).
 We had loving parents, went to decent schools, got to study, found good jobs and soon afterwards we met each other and fell in love.